VANDAL/prism/docs/source/overview.rst

 .. _SniperSim: http://snipersim.org/
 .. _Multi2Sim: http://www.multi2sim.org/

-Each tool has its merits depending on the desired granularity and source of the event trace.
-Execution-driven simulators are great for fine-grained, low-level traces, but may be impractical for a large workload.
+Each framework has its merits depending on the desired granularity and source of the event trace.
-Most DBI tools do a good job of obvserving the instruction stream of general purpose CPU workloads, but may not be useful when looking at workloads that use peripheral devices like GPUs or third-party IP.
+Most binary instrumentation frameworks do a good job of obvserving the instruction stream of general purpose CPU workloads, but incur large overheads and may perturb results.
+Hardware support is good for real-time capture, but may have trouble capturing a native sized workload.
+Execution-driven simulators are great for fine-grained, low-level traces, but simulation time may be intractable for very large workloads, and simulators obviously must support the application.
+Additional capture methodologies exist for applications designed in interpreted or managed languages.

-|project| recognizes this and creates an abstraction to the underlying
+|project| recognizes these trade-offs and creates an abstraction to the underlying
-tool that observes the workload.
-Events are *translated* into |project|
+framework that observes the workload.
-*event primitives* that are then presented to the user for further processing.
+Events are *translated* into |project| *event primitives*, which are then presented to the user for further analysis or simple trace-generation.
-The tool used for event generation is a |project| **frontend**, and the user-defined processing on those events is a |project| **backend**.
+The component used in a given framework for event generation is a |project| **frontend**, and the user-defined analysis or trace-generation on those events is a |project| **backend**.
-Currently, backends are written as C++ static plugins to |project|, although there is room for expansion, given enough interest.
+Currently, backends are written as C++ static plugins to |project|.
+We are interested in expanding support to C++ dynamic libraries and additionally python bindings.